-As you can see in the picture above the client has a perfect ankle position.
-If this is the case during an athletes movement then RNT is a great shout.
+As you can see in the picture above the client has a good ankle position.
+If this is the case during an athlete's movement then RNT is a great shout.

-However more often than not it's something a little closer to the ground that is the route of the issue.
+However, often it's something a little closer to the ground that is the route of the issue.
 When the foot arch isn't strong enough or the ankle isn't stable enough you are on shaky ground and you are likely to see knee cave in certain movements.

 Look down at your feet.

-Has the arch collapsed and your knee caved in?
+Has the arch collapsed and/or your knee caved in?

-If the answer is yes and your knee caves in during any other movement then the ankle and foot arch should be the first thing you address.
+If the answer is yes and your knee caves in then the ankle and foot arch should be addressed.

 Once you can stand on one leg without the ankle collapsing or the ankle collapses less you can learn to squat without your ankles collapsing inwards.
 This doesn't necessarily improve your squat performance or prevent you from getting injured, but you will have a very pretty squat.

 Others need to do specific paused work where they will pause in the position where their knee caves in and work on correcting the movement from that difficult position.

 If you get one thing out of today's article it should be that you should work on the roots.
 The feet and the ankles.
-Once they are positioned well many movements will improve a great deal and it will be easier to strengthen your glutes through big exercises like squats.
+Once they are positioned well many movements will improve.

 I forgot to mention wearing decent shoes too.
 If your shoes are big spongy monstrosities then get rid of them when you are in the gym.
 They are ruining your gains! (and strength.)